-Investments in Portuguese and Greek government securities and covered bonds of the same countries are not allowed.
-For all the investments in debt securities, classified as HTCS or HTC, issued by countries considered "at risk" according to ISP Country Risk Guidelines (i.e. countries not belonging to euro area with an internal rating lower than AA-), the approval process and authorization procedure required by the guidelines in force must be followed.
-The HTCS security portfolio should be in within a VaR Limit, which was a requirement of the ISP Risk management department.
+- Investments in Portuguese and Greek government securities and covered bonds of the same countries are not allowed. - With reference to item iii) of the Table, investments in Italian government securities are subject to credit sensitivity limits (CR01) approved by GFRC. - For all the investments in debt securities, classified as HTCS or HTC, issued by countries considered "at risk" according to ISP Country Risk Guidelines (i.e. countries not belonging to euro area with an internal rating lower than AA-), the approval process and authorization procedure required by the guidelines in force must be followed. - The HTCS security portfolio should be in within a VaR Limit, which was a requirement of the ISP Risk management department.
 The limit has been defined from ISP Risk management using the historical data of securities portfolio of ISBA.
 The methodology used for the calculus of the VaR is based on the simulation method applied in full-revaluation and supported by the architecture of HO IBM's "Mark-to-Future".
 This limit has been introduced and is monitored by ISP Financial and Market Risks Head Office Department/Risk Monitoring & Governance Office on daily basis.
 In the case of limit violation, they will inform accordingly ISBA structures, ISP Treasury and ISBA Local Risk in order to take all necessary steps to get back to limits.
-The limit assigned to Intesa Sanpaolo Bank Albania are:
+The limit assigned to Intesa Sanpaolo Bank Albania, the last approved in ISBA BOD 28 October 2022, are:

-HTCS Securities Portfolio Limits Limit Currency HTCS Early Warning VaR 2,100,000 EUR HTCS Soft Limit VaR 2,480,000 EUR HTCS Managerial Alert (Stressed VAR) 3,040,000 EUR HTCS Early Warning Stressed VaR 3,800,000 EUR
+HTCS Securities Portfolio Limits Limit Currency HTCS Early Warning VaR 1,850,000 EUR HTCS Soft Limit VaR 2,050,000 EUR HTCS Managerial Alert (Stressed VAR) 2,300,000 EUR HTCS Early Warning Stressed VaR 2,000,000 EUR